luisparravicini/cities-climate/README.md

-This repo has several scripts related to cities temperatures:
+This repo has several scripts, all related to cities temperatures, maybe some overlapping another's functionality:

+For all the scripts you need first to install dependencies with:

+`pip install --user -r requeriments.txt`

 ## Finding Köppen climate classification